What's the Difference Between a Fuel Cell Vehicle and a Hydrogen-on-Demand Vehicle?

 All things considered, reliable hydrogen fuel technology is still in the works.
 Hydrogen does promise a chance for a highly renewable resource to power vehicles and decrease harmful emissions, yet there are some significant technological hurdles to jump before it becomes a mainstream fuel source.
 Automakers are in various developmental stages of fuel cell technology, and hydrogen-powered vehicles may be widespread soon; however, the much less credible "water-powered" cars will likely never come to the showroom floor.

-For more information about hydrogen, fuel cells and other related topics, follow the links below.
+For more information about hydrogen, fuel cells and other related topics, follow the links on the next page.

 Related HowStuffWorks Articles